Tag: decision architecture

 • When must action be taken automatically?

-• When can humans override — and why?
+• When can humans override recommendations?

-• Who is accountable for outcomes, not outputs?
+• Who is accountable for outcomes?

-This layer — often missing — is decision responsibility.
+This missing layer is decision responsibility.

 Without it, AI remains descriptive.